Philtro Amdemrte and Rare Earth Magnets

 Quartz Obsession’s podcast episode focuses on the past and importance of rare earth magnets to our modern society.
 It also gives an overview of rare Earth magnet production in China.
 China is responsible for 87% of global magnet production.
 Japan is the other major source, sourcing the majority of rare earth magnets from Australian rare earth giant Lynas.
 This podcast is available to listen to on iTunes, Stitcher, and Stitcher.

 China is a world leader in the production and distribution of rare earth magnets.
 In contrast to lead and tin which are plentiful in the Earth’s crust rare earths don’t naturally occur in seams.
 Additionally, the production of rare earth magnets in China is limited by China’s trade restrictions which has prompted research efforts to create powerful magnets without rare earth metals.

 Many rare earth and neodymium-based magnets are used in a variety of ways.
-In one study magnetic oxide nanoparticles were more easily absorbed into cells.
-The scientists grew human stem cells in serum-free medium , and added non-toxic magnetic nanoparticles that contained iron to the medium on a daily basis.
-The magnets were found to influence stem cell proliferative capacity and prepotency.
+In one study magnetic oxide nano particles were more easily absorbed into cells.
+The scientists grew human stem cells in serum-free medium , and added non-toxic magnetic nano particles that contained iron to the medium on a daily basis.
+The magnets were found to influence stem cell proliferation capacity and prepotency.